Why your funnel approach is failing?

 When you put your customers at the center of your marketing strategies and turn your marketing efforts towards delighting them throughout their entire experience with your brand, you transform your buyers into more than just revenue.
 They become motivated promoters of your product or service.
 This method is both more effective than traditional marketing methods and substantially cheaper.

-The marketing flywheel is a powerful approach to accelerate the growth of your business.
+The marketing flywheel is a powerful approach to accelerate the growth of your saas business.
 It has revealed how incredibly important customer satisfaction is as a way to stand out amongst your competitors while keeping your sales playbook agile as shifts in buying behaviors continue over time.

 So, what are you waiting for?
 Ditch the funnel.
 Embrace the flywheel.